merneo/wapi/WIKI.md

 - ✅ Multiple output formats (table, JSON, XML, YAML)
 - ✅ Sensitive data filtering
 - ✅ Async operation polling with `--wait` flag
+- ✅ IPv6 auto-discovery for nameservers (automatic IPv6 lookup when only IPv4 is provided, can be disabled with `--no-ipv6-discovery`)
 - ✅ Production-ready, tested, and documented

 ## Installation